haihala/jsonpp/README.md

 # JSON++

-aka jsonpp, jsonxx, or whatever you want to call it.
+jsonpp, json++, jsonxx, or whatever you want to call it is a JSON PreProcessor.

 A language somewhere between MS Excel and json with comments and trailing commas.
 The key ability is to calculate a value based on other values in the file.

-A valid json file or even a json file with comments should be a valid JSON++ file, but it won't go the other way.
-Not all JSON++ files are valid json.
+A valid json file or even a json file with comments should be a valid jsonpp file, but it won't go the other way.
+Not all jsonpp files are valid json.

 ## The language